 A new generation of kids will enjoy the scenic, open-air train ride around the property.
 There is also a scenic overlook, like the ones you might find along the Blue Ridge Parkway, where you can view surrounding mountains and valleys through a telescope.

-Ghost Town Adventures is located on the west end of Maggie Valley, a family resort town with inimitable charm, ideally situated on the fringe of the Great Smoky Mountains National Park.
+Ghost Town Adventures is located on the west end of Maggie Valley, a family resort town with inimitable charm, ideally situated right in the center of the Great Smoky Mountains National Park.
 The Ghost Town Maggie Valley theme park has been the setting for several movies, including: “Dean Teaster’s Ghost Town”, “Mandie and the Secret Tunnel”, and “Ringside Rosary”.

 Where to Stay Near Ghost Town Maggie Valley – Ghost Town Adventures

 Discover the perfect place to stay, just moments from the Ghost Town Maggie Valley theme park, at Meadowlark Motel.
 Centrally located on Soco Road, in the heart of Maggie Valley, Meadowlark Motel offers a picturesque setting on the banks of Jonathan Creek.
 Select from an array of accommodations (cabins, guest rooms and cottages), and enjoy complimentary Wi-Fi and continental breakfast.
 See authentic Appalachian Mountain dancers perform at the nearby Stompin’ Ground during your stay.
 On-property, enjoy a range of exciting guest services, from live music by local musicians, to beer and wine tastings, family night on Fridays with games and snacks, and a Saturday night cookout.
 Walk to the nearby festival grounds and several local restaurants from your accommodation – located at the gateway to the Smokies.
 Throughout the year, Meadowlark features an array of hotel packages, deals and discounts.
 Ask them to customize a package for you.